francesita/code-mixed-probes/README.md

 The data folder contains the data used for each of the experiments presented in the paper.
 The data folder contains subfolders: 'semantics' and 'syntactic'.
 The data in each subfolder corresponds to the title of each of the experiments mentioned in the paper.
 There is not a layer-wise folder included because the data used for this set of experiments is publicly available.

+warning: some of the data may contain profanity as it was collected from social media sources.

 ## Contact

 If you need help or clarification on the data or code, please do not hesitate to contact me: fxl846{at}cs.bham.ac.uk